Heller's vlei rat

 Heller's vlei rat (Otomys helleri) is a species of rodent in the family of Muridae.
 It is endemic to Ethiopia and is found on the Arussi Plateau and the Bale Mountains.

 Taxonomy

 Childs Frick (1914) initially described this species under the name Otomys jacksoni helleri.
-It was then included under O. typus (Ethiopian vlei rat) as a subspecies, and later as a synonym until Taylor et al. (2011) would elevated the taxa to species status.
+It was then included under O. typus (Ethiopian vlei rat) as a subspecies, and later as a synonym until Taylor et al. (2011) elevated the taxa to species status.

 Conservation

 It is listed as "Least Concern" by the IUCN, due to a vast area of occurrence.